NREL/reV-tutorial/tutorial_01_concepts/README.md

     - Ideally, we'll convince Galen or Donna or Anthony to make a guest appearance and describe their thought process when they developed the technical potential analysis approach...this could also lead directly into the Model

-- Introduce the reV model
+- One of the main responsibility of GDS is the renewable energy potential a.k.a reV model.
+What is it?
     - Background info about reV
         - Why it's called reV?
 It's a short for The Renewable Energy Potential (reV)
         - reV is an open-source geospatial platform for assessing system performance, available capacity, distance to transmission, and total costs for potential solar and wind energy deployment at regional to continental scales.